lakshaysethia/OS_Assistant/README.md

 # OS_Assistant
-you have to import os,subprocess,time. these three module is used to wok on.
+you have to install os,subprocess,time. these three module is used to work on.